valentinacammarata/nutri-mentor/README.md

 ## Installed Packages

-To run Nutri-Mentor, ensure the following Python packages are installed:
+To run Nutri Mentor, ensure the following Python packages are installed:

 - **streamlit**
 - **pandas**